wemakefuture/n8n-nodes-0-codekit/README.md

-# n8n-nodes-1saas
+# n8n-nodes-0-CodeKit

 This is an n8n community node.
 It lets you use 1SaaS in your n8n workflows.

-1SaaS brings you the tool platform for all your projects when working with low-code, no-code, APIs and automation.
+0-CodeKit (formerly 1SaaS) brings you the tool platform for all your projects when working with low-code, no-code, APIs and automation.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.